In this article

-Your ecommerce brand needs to take advantage of the opportunity to sell to customers on these other channels.
-This lets your product reach new audiences, shortens the trip from stranger to buyer, and reduces friction for shoppers finding your products on other platforms.
+Your ecommerce brand needs to take advantage of the opportunity to sell to customers on these other channels, reach new audiences, shorten the trip from stranger to buyer, and reduce friction for shoppers finding your products on other platforms.

 If you need more convincing, the following numbers paint a sharper picture of the opportunities in multi-channel ecommerce.